root-project/root/io/doc/TFile/ttree.md

+\page ttree Streamer information for TTree related classes

 Here is the streamer information for TTree related classes in release 3.02.06:
-(For the explanation of the meaning of the type, see "fType" in "streamerinfo.txt".)
+(For the explanation of the meaning of the type, see "fType" in \ref streamerinfo.)

+<div style="background-color: lightgrey; font-size: small;"><pre>
 ----------------------------------------------------
 StreamerInfo for class: TTree, version=6
   BASE          TNamed          offset=  0 type=67 The basis for a named object (name, title)